swift-cloud/Vercel/README.md

 - `--memory <number>` - The amount of memory in megabytes to allocate to your function.
 Default 512mb
 - `--duration <number>` - The maximum duration in seconds that your function will run.
 Default: 10s
 - `--regions <name>` - Comma separated list of regions to deploy your function to.
 Default: iad1
+- `--port <number>` - Custom port to run the local dev server on.
+Default: 7676

 ### GitHub Actions